rootstrap/tech-guides/kotlin/README.md

 makes sense.
 As necessary, use local extension functions, member extension functions, or top-level extension functions with private visibility.

-### Using scope functions apply/with/run/also/let:
+### Scope functions
 Kotlin provides a variety of functions to execute a block of code in the context of a given object: let, run, with, apply, and also.
-You should be used the scope functions depending on your needs, there is not a specific rule for each one, they are used in order to have a clean and easy to maintain code, and since Kotlin is a compiled language with the use of those functions you can get better performance of your apps.
+There is not a specific rule for each one, they are used in order to have a clean and easy to maintain code, and since Kotlin is a compiled language with the use of those functions you can get better performance of your apps.

 #### run
 Receive 'this' as an instance of the current context and return a final value, should be